UGC video generator app for ads at scale | HeyGen

 How many ad variations can I create from a single script?

-There’s no fixed limit.
-You can swap presenters, backgrounds, hooks, and calls to action to generate as many variations as your testing strategy needs.
-Most teams produce 10 to 50 variations per concept in a single session, each ready for A/B testing across ad platforms within minutes instead of the weeks traditional UGC production takes.
+There is no fixed limit.
+You can swap presenters, backgrounds, hooks, and calls to action to generate as many variations as your testing strategy requires.
+Most teams produce 10 to 50 variations per concept in a single session, each ready for A/B testing across ad platforms within minutes instead of the weeks traditional UGC production requires.

 Can I add my own product to the UGC video ad?